prestodb/tsc/CHARTER.md

 &nbsp;&nbsp;&nbsp;&nbsp;iii.
 A Contributor may become a Committer by a majority approval of the existing Committers.
 A Committer may be removed by a majority approval of the other existing Committers.

 &nbsp;&nbsp;&nbsp;&nbsp;iv.
 A Committer by default is not a voting TSC member.
-An existing TSC voting member can nominate a Committer to be a TSC voting member, which will also require approval from the majority of existing TSC voting members.
+An existing TSC voting member can nominate a Committer to be a TSC voting member, which will require approval from the majority of existing TSC voting members.

 e.
 Participation in the Project through becoming a Contributor and Committer is open to anyone so long as they abide by the terms of this Charter.
 Adding new Committers or removing Committers requires a two-thirds approval of the TSC.